 In any Free Software project with more than one participant inevitably there may be people with whom you may disagree, or find it difficult to cooperate.
 Accept that, but even so, remain respectful.
 Disagreement is no excuse for poor behaviour or personal attacks, and a community in which people feel threatened is not a healthy community.

-Freedombone Contributors have many ways of reaching our common goal of providing freedom respecting internet or mesh systems which may differ from your ways.
+Epicyon Contributors have many ways of reaching our common goal of providing freedom respecting and adversary resistant decentralized communications systems which may differ from your preferred ways.
 Assume that other people are working towards this goal.

 When you make something for the benefit of the project, be willing to explain to others how it works, so that they can build on your work to make it even better.